nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 # Step by Step QHub Cloud Deployment

 This guide makes the following assumptions:

 - [Github actions] will be used for CICD
-- Oauth will be [via github]using [auth0]
+- Oauth will be [via github] using [auth0]
 - DNS registry will be through [Cloudflare]

 Other providers can be used, but you will need consult their documention on setting up oauth and DNS registry.

+## Installing QHUB:

+* Via github:

+    git clone git@github.com:Quansight/qhub.git
+    cd qhub
+    python ./setup.py install

+* Via pip:

+    pip install qhub

 ## Deployment steps

 1) **Environment variables**

-    Set the required environment variables based on your choice of provider below:
+Set the required environment variables based on your choice of provider:

-- [AWS Environment Variables]
+- AWS:    (Old instructions for reference: [AWS Environment Variables])

+    * `AWS_ACCESS_KEY_ID`
+    * `AWS_SECRET_ACCESS_KEY`
+    * `AWS_DEFAULT_REGION`

 - [Digital Ocean Environment Variables]
 - [Google Cloud Platform]

 After this step, you are ready to initialize `QHub`

-2) **Create Cloudflare account**
+2) **DNS: Optionally Create a Cloudflare account**

+This step is necessary if you don't have a DNS with an existing domain for which you can make `CNAME` or `A` entries.

-    To set up your DNS and automatically get a certificate, you will need to create a [Cloudflare][Cloudflare_signup] account and register a [domain name].
+To set up your DNS and automatically get a certificate, you can create a [Cloudflare][Cloudflare_signup] account and register a [domain name].

 3) **Configure QHub**

-    In your terminal, enter the command `qhub init` followed by the abbreviation of your cloud provider. (do: Digital Ocean, aws: Amazon Web Services, gcp: Google Cloud Platform).
+In your terminal, where the environment variables from Step **1** are set, enter the command `qhub init` followed by the abbreviation of your cloud provider. (do: Digital Ocean, aws: Amazon Web Services, gcp: Google Cloud Platform).
 This will create  a `qhub-config.yaml` file in your folder.
     ```
-    $ qhub init do
+    $ qhub init do    # Digital Ocean
+    $ qhub init aws   # Amazon Web Services
+    $ qhub init gcp   # Google Cloud Platform
     ```

-    Open the config file, and under the `security` section, add your github usernames and set a unique `uid` for each username.
+Open the config file, and under the `security` section, add your *github usernames* (or those used with `oauth`), set a unique `uid` for each username, and set `primary_group` and optionally `secondary_groups` affiliations for the user:

      ```
     costrouc: